Vtiger Sales Insights

 You can view the chart data in a tabular format below the chart.

-You can filter sales insights data by the fields shown above.
-For example, you can view data for a specific period, pipeline, or sales stage.
-Global filters
+You can filter Sales Insights data using the available fields to narrow down the information you want to view.
+For example, you can filter data based on a specific period, pipeline, or sales stage.

 Actions Possible on Charts